mjackson/ember-firebase/README.md

 ### Firebase.Hash

 `Firebase.Hash` is an `Ember.ObjectProxy` subclass that can be used to model data at a single Firebase location reference, including children.
-Use it anywhere you would normally use an `Ember.Object`.
+Use it anywhere you would normally use an `Ember.Object` (e.g. as the `content` of an `Ember.ObjectController`).

 You only need to give it a `ref` property that points to the Firebase location you want to sync with.
 When you set properties on the object they automatically sync to Firebase.
 When children of that location are updated in Firebase, they sync to your object.